ZikryZamir/ZikryZamir/README.md

 > “Build what matters, learn what excites you.”

 Every project I work on is a small step toward solving real-world problems or exploring ideas that spark curiosity.
-Whether it’s a public transport app or a fun data viz project, it’s all about learning and building with purpose.
+It’s all about learning and building with purpose.

 ---